sujatassinha/AI_Project/README.md

 # AI_Project

+(c) skip-thought model to be trained on UniM-Poem, for now we are using the pretrained model

 Step 1: Download skipthoughts zip file

 Step 2: Run following lines in terminal and save in the directory: